IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

  I recommend the following chapters.
 However, you can change the nomenclature or add or subtract to these as you see fit.
  * **Research**
     * *Literature Review:* Who-is-writing-what in relation to your research area(s).
-    * *Related Work or Competitive Analysis:* Who-is-doing-what in relation to your research area(s).Conduct a comparative analysis of similar projects.
+    * *Related Work or Competitive Analysis:* Who-is-doing-what in relation to your research area(s).
+Conduct a comparative analysis of similar projects.
 Who or what are your competitors?
 How will it be positioned (branding) and differentiated (market and competitors or like works)?
     * *Research:* Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
         * You should decide what kinds of research / reference / inspiration is most appropriate for your project.
     * *Research Methods:* Information about your research strategy, data collection techniques, how you intend to analyze your collected data and limitations of your research.
  * **Resources**
-    * Including, but not limited to:
+ Including, but not limited to:
     * List of Collaborators, Participants, and Advisors (People and their roles).
 Be Specific.
 First &amp; Last Names and URLs if available
     * Materials &amp; Vendors List
     * Technical requirements
     * Budget

     You should decide what kinds of resources are most appropriate for your project.
 (How are you achieving this?)